Sari Dienes: Ceaseless experimentation

 Dienes continued to experiment with materials into her seventies and eighties, exploring such divergent paths as the emergent colour Xerox technology and painting on snow.
 Interviewed in 1980, she expressed a completely open attitude to the creative process: ‘In the 1930s, all I cared about was technique.
 I studied drawing every day from 9 to 5.
 I've completely changed.
 My art is very much like having a baby.
 You can't plan how big it will be or what color eyes it will have.
 It is what it is.
 Technique can be taught, but knowing the human anatomy will not make you a better artist.’
 In the 1980s she used Styrofoam packaging elements as printings blocks or sprayed them with metallic paint, delighting in the sounds and smells as the chemical reaction caused the Styrofoam to sputter and melt.
 She believed that even the humblest of materials could be transformed into a work of art: ‘Spirit lives in everything.
 It has no age, no color, no sex.’

+New Generations of Influence

+Dienes was an enormous influence on younger artists than her like Carolee Schneemann and Ray Johnson who, in turn, have now become important influencers of young artists today interested in body performance and social media, respectively.
+Dienes' innoivative procedures have enjoyed a recent resurgence with the book, "Sari Dienes: Who I Am?!", edited by Barbara Pollitt.